Sass: Basic Understanding

 Hi there!
 This blog post is a beginner’s guide to using Syntactically Awesome Style Sheets (Sass) for website or app development.
 We’ll cover the basics of Sass and how to implement it into your workflow.
 Let’s get started!

-– is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
-SassScript is the scripting language itself, also a modern web development tool that helps you write a better CSS and works faster. read more
+Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
+SassScript is the scripting language itself and is a modern web development tool that helps you write better CSS and work more efficiently.
+It’s widely adopted in web development to enhance CSS by providing features like variables, nesting, and mixins.
+You can read more here.

 Sass Strong Features